simplex-chat/simplexmq/rfcs/2022-08-14-queue-rotation.md

 `QUSE`: instruct the sender to use the new queue with sender's queue ID as parameter, encoded as `QU`.

 `QTEST`: send test message to the new connection, encoded as `QT`.
 Any other message can be sent if available to continue rotation, the absence of this message is not an error.

-`QDEL`: instruct the sender to stop using the previous queue, encoded as `QD`

-`QEND`: notify the recipient that no messages will be sent to this queue, encoded as `QE`.
-The recipient will delete this queue.
+Once this message is successfully sent the sender will stop using the old queue.
+Once this message (or any other message in the new queue is received, the recipient will stop using the old queue and delete it).

 ### Protocol